andres-erbsen/dename-writeup/dename.md

 `dename` to look up the public keys and then lets `gpg` continue as if the user had acquired and the key manually.
-In particular, this composition provides a very simple interface for verifying digitally signed messages and encrypting messages and files: there is no up-front setup overhead and the user only has to specify the operation they wish to perform and the `dename` username of the other party.
+In particular, this composition provides a very simple interface for verifying digitally signed messages and encrypting messages and files: there is no per-contact setup overhead and the user only has to specify the operation they wish to perform and the `dename` username of the other party.